-- FAME/PRIDE/RECOGNITION.
-Someone may feel ignored in life and really wants to be valued, validated, and recognised.
-A such they get involved in some sort of zealous philanthropic, religious, or political activity proclaiming the great virtue of the project.
-While the project may certainly be worthwhile, the motivation is for the selfish gains or personal recognition and validation.
-Both the Talmud and Yeshua teach us that this is wrong.
+FAME/PRIDE/RECOGNITION: Someone may feel ignored in life and really want to be valued, validated, and recognised.
+As such they get involved in some sort of zealous philanthropic, religious, or political activity proclaiming the great virtue of the project.
+While the project may certainly be worthwhile, the motivation is for selfish gains, or personal recognition and validation.
+Both the Talmud and Yeshua teach us that these attitudes are wrong.

 "Be careful not to parade your acts of tzedakah in front of people in order to be seen by them!
 If you do, you have no reward from your Father in heaven.
 (Mat 6:1 CJB)

-- ADDICTION TO ADRENALINE.
-One may easily feel bored and is constantly in search of action.
+ADDICTION TO ADRENALINE: One may easily feel bored and constantly in search of action.
 While the action may benefit other people, the motivation is that of fulfilling a personal need for constant activity.
-Whereas the action may be good, it resembles using the misery of others to feed oneself.
-People who have a constant need for action need tather to self-discipline themselves in personal reflection and contemplation in the Torah which says.
+Whereas the action may be good, it resembles using the misery of others to soothe our own boredom.
+People who have a constant need for action need rather to self-discipline themselves in personal reflection and contemplation in the Torah which says.

 There he went into a cave and spent the night.
 Then the word of Adonai came to him; he said to him, "What are you doing here, Eliyahu?"
 He answered, "I have been very zealous for Adonai the God of armies, because the people of Isra'el have abandoned your covenant, broken down your altars and killed your prophets with the sword.
 Now I'm the only one left, and they're coming after me to kill me too."
 He said, "Go outside, and stand on the mountain before Adonai"; and right then and there, Adonai went past.
 A mighty blast of wind tore the mountains apart and broke the rocks in pieces before Adonai, but Adonai was not in the wind.
 After the wind came an earthquake, but Adonai was not in the earthquake.
 After the earthquake, fire broke out; but Adonai was not in the fire.
 And after the fire came a quiet, subdued voice.
 When Eliyahu heard it, he covered his face with his cloak, stepped out and stood at the entrance to the cave.
 Then a voice came to him and said, "What are you doing here, Eliyahu?"
 (1Ki 19:9-13 CJB)